sherryysj/BankingAppClientSite/README.md

 12345678 for Customer 2100,\
 23456789 for Customer 2200,\
 34567890 for Customer 2300.

-**Admin site Login details**\
-As stated in the Assignment specification, the admin login is hardcoded in the 'Bank Web API' project.
-To login to the Admin site please use:\
-Username: 123\
-Password: abc123

 **Payees**\
 Two payees are seeded into the database, which are:\